 This feature records the last 16 "Stored Status Codes" that have caused a PMT controller shut down and/or disrupted normal vehicle operation.
-(PMT type faults are reset by cycling the key switch).
-These status codes, along with the corresponding BDI and hourmeter readings, can be accessed with the Handset, or by using the RS 232 communications port and dumping the information to a Personal Computer terminal.
+(PMT type faults are reset by cycling the tow switch).
+These status codes, along with the corresponding BDI and hourmeter readings, can be accessed by using the RS 232 communications port and dumping the information to a Personal Computer terminal., or by the PDA with infra red communications.